Nitya-34/RevInsight-Sales-and-Profit-Intelligence/README.md

 | **Profit Margin (%)** | `(GrossProfit / TotalSalesDollars) * 100`    |
 | **Stock Turnover**    | `TotalSalesQuantity / TotalPurchaseQuantity` |
 | **Sales-to-Purchase** | `TotalSalesDollars / TotalPurchaseDollars`   |

 ---

+## 🔄 What Could Be Better
+Right now, the ingestion script replaces tables each time.
+Eventually, I want to switch to incremental loading and maybe move from SQLite to PostgreSQL.

+---